-In the beginning

-For all studio students, First Year begins with a period of interdisciplinary art and design research, observation and analysis.
-Your curiosity is your starting point.
-You will build on the work you have already done as part of your portfolio and your sourcing project and the new activities introduced to you in the first six weeks.
-In this first semester (half-year), art and design students work side-by-side and together to explore and discover the wide-ranging possibilities open to them.
-This open and playful exploration combined with expert staff advice will help you find and settle on the right pathway for your individual goals and abilities.

-The second semester (half-year) is Discipline based.
-The second semester is about choosing your degree pathway.
-You will gain your place in a specialist pathway based on your preference combined with your achievement in NCAD to date.
-Common Entry and Education students can select preferences from all art and design pathways, Fine Art direct entry students will select their preferences from within Fine Art, and Direct entry Design select from their design options unless they are direct entry to a single dicipline.
+The key areas of study in First Year are: Observation: Descriptive, explanatory, analytical and inventive skills through drawing, making and recording.
+In the beginning For all studio students, First Year begins with a period of interdisciplinary art and design through research, observation, analysis, materials and processes.
+The first half of the trimester takes you through materials, practices and processes that connect with our three workshop areas.
+In the second half of the trimester you have the opportunity to further explore areas and practices of interest to you in two thematic interdisciplinary elective projects.
+The open and playful exploration in our first trimester, combined with expert staff advice will help you find and settle on the right pathway for your individual goals and abilities.
+The second semester (half-year) is discipline based and is about choosing your degree pathway.
+It begins with two Area Experience projects, which give you further opportunity to explore areas of interest to you before submitting your degree path preferences.
+You will gain your place in a specialist pathway based on your preference, combined with your grade achievement in NCAD at that point.
+Common Entry and Education students can select preferences from all art and design pathways, Fine Art direct entry students will select their preferences from within Fine Art, and Direct entry Design select from their design pathway options unless they are direct entry to a single discipline.
 You will spend the final module of the year studying within your specialist pathway.
+How will I be assessed?